imusmanmalik/cert-manager-mixin/README.md

 ```

 To use the dashboard, it can be imported or provisioned for Grafana by grabbig the [cert-manager.json](dashboards/cert-manager.json) file as is.

-## Manifests

-Pre rendered manifests can also be found at `/manifests`.
-These use the default configuration as mentioned in [Config Tweaks](#config-tweaks), and as such assume you're Grafana instance is at https://grafana.example.com/, which it's probably not.